Last updated on November 12, 2024

 How to recover from a Google Core update

 Core updates are a matter for themselves.
-As Google emphasizes after each core update, there’s no quick fix for recovery when your organic search traffic takes a heavy hit following a Google core update.
+As Google emphasized several times, there’s no quick fix for recovery when your organic search traffic takes a heavy hit following a Google core update.
 The reason for that was already mentioned in the beginning: Google core updates don’t target individual ranking factors but instead change Google’s core algorithm.

 Google core updates always aim to make Google’s search results better for users.
 And that means Google’s advice will always start in the same place: improving your content.